 - 10 single-serving black tea bags (such as Lipton)

-- 1 cup pure cane or demerara sugar
+- 1 cup raw sugar or demerara sugar

-- Bring the water to boil in a large pot or Dutch oven.
+- Add the water to a large stockpot and bring to a boil.
 Once the water is boiling, add the tea bags, cinnamon sticks, and spice ball of cloves.
-Reduce heat to a simmer over medium low, cover, and simmer for 20 minutes.
+Reduce heat to a simmer over medium-low and cover.
+Simmer for 20 minutes.

 - Remove the lid from pot and using a slotted spoon, remove the tea bags, cinnamon sticks, and spice ball.